Rebel Tanea Brooks Flaunts Cleavage With Insane Backbend Pose On Instagram

 Wrestler “Rebel” Tanea Brooks thrilled her Instagram followers today with a Wayback Wednesday post of herself flaunting her gorgeous curves in an unusual backbend pose, which showed off the former Dallas Cowboy Cheerleader’s assets and flexibility.

 The picture featured the entertainer bent over backward wearing a black bra top, tiny denim shorts, and thigh-high black chaps.
-Her wavy highlighted hair hung down, and Brooks held her arms out wide with abandon.
+Her wavy, highlighted hair hung down, and Brooks held her arms out wide with abandon.
 The dancer’s pink lips curved in a smile, and her eyes closed.
 She wore earrings to complete the look.

 Brooks’s followers loved the pose with many taking the time to drop a positive comment for her.